 Smocked tops are cute.
-But are they too puffy, pretty, and cute to be wearing at 40+?
-No one wants to look like an aging Disney princess?
-Many smocked tops out there are just too cropped, tight, and little girly for grown-up gals.
+But are they too puffy, pretty, and cute to wear at 40+?
+Does no one want to look like an aging Disney princess?
+Many smocked tops are too cropped, tight, and a little girly for grown-up gals.

 That being said, you can still wear a smocked top.
 Just be sure it is more sophisticated than sweet.
 Here’s what to look for and how to wear a smocked top without looking junior.

 Color can also make a big difference between looking sweet or sophisticated.
 You can’t go wrong wearing neutral colors, especially black and white.
 This high-contrast combo is dramatic and mature.
 The right prints can elevate smocking too.
 This bold, painterly print has a modern, classy feel.

 A chic boatneck blouse with a touch of smocking at the waist and cuffs is a great example.

 4. Smocked Tops with Long Sleeves are Easier to Wear

 Smocked tops and blouses are naturally sweet and romantic looking, and when they have short puffy sleeves, they can look relatively junior.
 They are much harder to pull off after a certain age because they look a little girly, and they don’t do any favors for aging arms, either!